ojoaofernandes/labs/redux/README.md

 ### Changes are made with pure functions

 To specify how the state tree is transformed by actions, you write reducers.
-Reducers are pure functions that take the previous state and an action, and return the next state.
-The next state should be new objects, instead of mutating the previus one.
+Reducers are pure functions that take the previous state and an action and return the next state.
+The next state should be new objects, instead of mutating the previous one.

 ## Basics